nicoversity/unity_3dradarchart/README.md

 * [Leap Motion Orion](https://developer.leapmotion.com/setup) v.4.0.0+52173, Firmware Revision v.1.7.0
 * [SteamVR](https://store.steampowered.com/steamvr), always up-to-date through Steam

-*Note:* Generally, Unity source code should work also within their Windows counterparts.
-Please check out the above stated dependencies for troubleshooting.

 ## How to use

 #### Import assets to Unity3D project

-In order to add the features presented in this repository to your Unity3D project, I recommend to add the assets by simply importing one of the pre-compiled `.unitypackage` modules to your Unity project.
-Two different `.unitypackage` modules are provided:
+In order to add the features presented in this repository to your Unity3D project, I recommend to add the assets by simply importing one of the pre-compiled `.unitypackage` packages to your Unity project.
+Two different `.unitypackage` packages are provided:

 1. `nicoversity-unity_3dradarchart-basic.unitypackage`: Contains the *3D Radar Chart* implementation for normal usage, without any immersive interfaces (no VR or Leap Motion assets and code are included).
 This is recommended for most users, who prefer to implement their own interaction mechanisms.
 An example for simple keyboard interaction is included.
-2. `nicoversity-unity_3dradarchart-extended.unitypackage`: Contains the *basic 3D Radar Chart* implementation, plus the extensions to support VR (SteamVR, i.e., HTC Vive) and Leap Motion hand controller interaction. *Note:* This `.unitypackage` comes pre-compiled with all necessary *SteamVR* and *LeapMotion* Unity assets as listed in the *Dependencies* section.
+2. `nicoversity-unity_3dradarchart-extended.unitypackage`: Contains the *basic 3D Radar Chart* implementation, plus the extensions to support VR (SteamVR, i.e., HTC Vive) and Leap Motion hand controller interaction. *Note:* This `.unitypackage` comes pre-compiled with all necessary *SteamVR* and *LeapMotion* Unity assets as listed in the [Dependencies](#*Dependencies) section.

-Alternatively, the repository directory `unity_src` features a directory titled `Unity3DRadarChart`, containing the source code (Unity project) of the complete *3D Radar Chart* implementation (basically the exported contents of the `nicoversity-unity_3dradarchart-extended.unitypackage` module).
+Alternatively, the repository directory `unity_src` features a directory titled `Unity3DRadarChart`, containing the source code (Unity project) of the complete *3D Radar Chart* implementation (basically the exported contents of the `nicoversity-unity_3dradarchart-extended.unitypackage` package).

 #### Input data